jmtt89/AndroidAppDemo/README.md

 ### Add Google Services Gradle Plugin

-As part of enabling Google APIs in your Android application you may have to add the google-services plugin to your build.gradle file:
+As part of enabling Google APIs in your Android application you have to add the google-services plugin to your project-level build.gradle file:

 ```Gradle
 dependencies {
     classpath 'com.google.gms:google-services:3.0.0'
     // ...
 }
 ```
 Add dependencies for basic libraries required for the services you have enabled.
-This step **requires add this line**
+To this, add the plugin to your app-level build.gradle:

 ```gradle
 apply plugin: 'com.google.gms.google-services'
 ```

-**At the bottom of your app/build.gradle file** so that no dependency collisions are introduced.
+**At the bottom of your app/build.gradle file** so no dependency collisions are introduced.

 -------
 ## Create Messangi Account

-//>> Agregar aqui una explicacion corta de que es messangi y porque es cool
+Messangi is a platform created to handle omnichannel communications, allowing companies to enhance their engagement

 ### Messangi Account
 Go to https://messangi.com/messangi_mmc/public and click on **sign up** to create a new account, **check your email** for get your **Messangi Credentials**.